danielpark95/hq-trivia-solver/README.md

 # HQ-Trivia-Solver

-Program for answering trivia questions from the popular mobile game HQ with Bing Custom Search API, MediaWiki API, and NLTK API in Python 3.
+Program for answering trivia questions from the popular mobile game HQ with Bing Custom Search API, MediaWiki API, and NLTK in Python 3.

 ## Getting Started